Blaisorblade/pdbp.github.io/index.md

 The good news is that it is just one (language level) meaning of that description.

 The language level meaning `mainFactorial.factorialObject.factorial` above should (and will!) be replaced by a *tail recursive* one.
-  - it will be stack safe: it will use the *heap* which does not run out of memory for the argument `1000`.
+  - it is stack safe: it uses the *heap* which does not run out of memory for the argument `1000`.

 ## **Running main kleisli programs (language level meaning)**